 ANTAC spokesperson Elisabetta Panzironi said: “At the moment ANTAC works as a non-registered NDIS provider of Aboriginal culturally specific services with individuals.
 Our decision to work towards becoming a registered NDIS provider is a direct result of increased demands from the community, with a growing number of individuals and families wanting us to provide support funded under the NDIS scheme.”

 “Our biggest challenge in the registration process is making sure we have right policies and procedures for the NDIS programs.
 We would like to gain an in-depth understanding on what is needed in different areas, such as fee charging and invoicing.”

-“Service provisions within the NDIS do not specifically consider the cultural needs of Indigenous Australians and we believe we can offer this through individual and group-based activities designed to promote healing and reconciliation.
+“Service provisions within the NDIS do not specifically consider the cultural needs of First Peoples and we believe we can offer this through individual and group-based activities designed to promote healing and reconciliation.